lawnjelly/Misc/Batching/batching.md

 ## Lights

-Although the job for the batching system is normally quite straightforward, it becomes considerably more complex when 2D lights are used, because lights are drawn using multiple extra passes, one for each light affecting the primitive.
+Although the job for the batching system is normally quite straightforward, it becomes considerably more complex when 2D lights are used, because lights are drawn using extra passes, one for each light affecting the primitive.
 Consider 2 sprites A and B, with identical texture and material.
 Without lights they would be batched together and drawn in one drawcall.
 But with 3 lights, they would be drawn as follows, each line a drawcall:

 ![lights_overlap](pics/lights_overlap.png)